lil-lab/cerealbar/README.md

 We recommend using the same virtual environment for all aspects of the project.
 We use Python 3.7.0.
 You can set this up by doing:

+1. Clone this repository. **Make sure to use git lfs clone or you may have to type your password for every lfs file in this repository (there are hundreds of them -- so please don't do this!**
 1. Create a virtual environment for python 3.7 called `venv`: `python3.7 -m venv venv`
 1. Activate the virtual environment: `. venv/bin/activate`
 1. Install the requirements: `pip install -r requirements.txt`